You know the old saying. It’s been suggested that 1,000 words are required in order to describe a picture, perhaps like the one above.

 And that’s a big part of the reason I hold out hope that radio personalities could help be the bridge between younger consumers and interaction.
 In every survey we conduct at Jacobs Media, younger demographic groups are more apt to place a higher priority on connecting.

 Many younger listeners also respond more positively to meeting air personalities as well as to stations being active in sponsoring events of their own.
-Interestingly, we see valildation of this behavior in the newest edition of our Public Radio Techsurvey, magnified by Millennials, a group that sure looks like they could benefit by getting out every once in a while.
+Interestingly, we see validation of this behavior in the newest edition of our Public Radio Techsurvey, magnified by Millennials, a group that sure looks like they could benefit by getting out every once in a while.

 More than any other generational cohort in the 2024 version of this study, six in ten public radio Millennials agree they’d like their favorite stations to get out and about with greater regularity – a chance to be more visible in their local communities.
-This is the behavior that supports local audience connection, activities other audio platforms – streaming channels, podcasts, satellite radio, to name a view – simply cannot pull off.
+This is the behavior that supports local audience connection, activities other audio platforms – streaming channels, podcasts, satellite radio, to name a few – simply cannot pull off.

 At a time when all broadcast radio – but especially public stations – are struggling to regain their focus and equilibrium in an increasingly cluttered media ecosystem, a renewed effort to engage with fans, especially younger ones, is an opportunity.

-Does this mean public radio ought to consider echoing similar tactics employed by commercial stations for decades – hiring “street teams,” investing in station vehicles and remote technology, and focusing efforts on targeted event marketing could be differences makers this spring/summer/fall when listeners leave their winter cocoons, searching for something to do?
+Does this mean public radio ought to consider echoing similar tactics employed by commercial stations for decades – hiring “street teams,” investing in station vehicles and remote technology, and focusing efforts on targeted event marketing could be difference makers this spring/summer/fall when listeners leave their winter cocoons, searching for something to do?
 Short of using a prize wheel, there is a lot about the traditional commercial radio “own the streets” model public radio stations could adopt and translate to their own style.
 It might turn out events are the perfect place to successfully fund raise, rather than yet another repellent pledge drive.

 This is the moment for radio to capitalize on its historic strengths and forge authentic audience connections, especially among those who have been withdrawing and pulling away from friends, family, and local institutions.
 In a world that often seems smaller, we are somehow moving further away from one another.